ciconstantinescu/ciconstantinescu.github.io/README.md

 **Description:** This project is the first webpage I have ever designed and made functional.

-**How to Run:** In order to run this, you have to download all files: .html, .css, .js AND the images (.jpg).
+**How to Run:** In order to run this, you have to download all files: .html, .css, .js AND the images (.jpg) along with the videos (.mp4).
 They must all be stored in the same folder in order to run together and animate the movement.

 **Future improvements:** This exercise could be improved by: 1) creating additional sections, 2) including additional coding samples, and 3) embed a collab section.